 Here, we consider the family of CMDPs $\mc M_{\mathrm{all}} = \{\mc M_i\}_{i \in [0,0.5]}$, where each CMDPs differ only in their noise level $i$.
 The parameter $i$ is sampled from a Gaussian distribution $\mathcal{N}(0.3, 0.03)$, truncated to $[0,0.5]$.
 When the noise level is low, the optimal policy takes a shorter route directly toward the goal via the fourth column.
 As the noise increases, this shortcut becomes riskier due to a higher probability of entering unsafe regions, and the optimal policy instead follows a longer but safer path along the boundary of the gridworld.
 Figure~\ref{fig_env} shows the gridworld environment and illustrates the optimal policies along with their corresponding reward values for different noise levels.

 During the training phase, we use Algorithm~\ref{alg_train} to learn a feasible policy \(\pi_s\) and the policy-value set \(\hat{\mc U}\).
-We specify the oracles used in Algorithm \ref{alg_train} as follows.
-First, each CMDP $\mathcal{M} \in \mathcal{M}_{\mathrm{all}}$ differs only in its noise level.
-Accordingly, the CMDP check oracle (Definition~\ref{oracle_safe}) is implemented by directly comparing the noise levels of the corresponding CMDPs.
-Second, for the optimal policy oracle (Definition~\ref{oracle_optimal}), we solve a linear program to compute the optimal policy.
-This is feasible because the model is fully known during training and the state–action space is small, allowing efficient computation of the optimal solution.
-Finally, for the simultaneously feasible policy oracle (Definition~\ref{oracle_safe_sim}), we leverage the monotonicity of feasibility with respect to the noise level: any policy that is feasible for the CMDP with the highest noise level ($i = 0.5$) is also feasible for all CMDPs with $i \in [0,0.5]$.
-Therefore, we implement the simultaneously feasible policy oracle by computing the optimal policy for $\mathcal{M}_{0.5}$.
+The specific oracles used in Algorithm~\ref{alg_train} are detailed in Appendix~\ref{app_exp}.